catherinetkl/Programming-knowledgehut/programming-fundamentals/nodejs.md

 How to escape the callback hell?
 - Use of more advanced tools for handline asynchronous code like ES6 promises, or even better ES8 async/await.
 - These are more elegant ways of dealing with the code itself and writing it.

+Can Node.js be used as multi-thread?
+- Using advanced feature called worker threads.
+But typically, for many applications, that's not necessary at all thanks to Node's event loop.
+- Highly fast and efficient with the single thread.